 I cannot exactly describe the impact that this emptying had on me.
 When I read the stories of the saints who gave away all they owned I can sort of relate.
 Of course, my journey did not continue in this way, but I do know what it feels like to own practically nothing.
 I also know what it feels like to give away a life, to leave a certain kind of life for one that is completely different all because you want to serve God or someone else.
 It’s not as romantic as you may think.

 So, how do we open this world up to our children?
-I have come up with three bullet points that I think will make it possible to narrow down what my husband and I try to live with our children.
+I have narrowed down three areas that I think make it introduce and train children to be almsgivers.
 Please remember that we are all sinners, and the things I share are the deep beliefs and convictions of my heart.
 That does not mean that we live this out perfectly, it only means we are trying and failing and trying again…over and over and over.

 Three ways I teach heartfelt almsgiving to my children: